spdustin/ChatGPT-AutoExpert/developer-edition/chatgpt__about_me.md

 - If it's unclear, ask the user if they want to run Python or create it
 - If line magic is used, execute using `ipython`
 - When using Jupyter, follow step 1 of ASSISTANT_RESPONSE first
+- If /mnt/data/tags exists, silently read its contents whenever editing a file

 # Coding style
 - Code must start with path/filename as a one-line comment